Ma128-bit/B4mu/Analysis/README.md

 # Analysis code for the B&rarr;4mu search at Run 3

-## Run analysis on a specific subset of date with
+## Run analysis on a specific subset of data

 ```
 python3 Analizer.py --index [ID] --delta [Delta] --directory_IN [Input_dir] --directory_OUT [Output_dir]